 London Met makes anticipatory adjustments where possible (eg in course design and by improving access to buildings) but we understand that everyone’s needs are different.
-Therefore once you've received your offer of a place you should register with DDS as soon as possible to help us ensure we've got all the support you might require for the start of your course.
+Therefore once you've received your offer of a place you should register with the Dysabilities and Syslexia Service (DDS) as soon as possible to help us ensure we've got all the support you might require for the start of your course.

 We need you to provide medical evidence of your condition in order for us to assess the appropriate support.
 All evidence must be in written English or transcribed by a certified transcription service and authenticated as such.

 |Physical disabilities, Deaf or hard-of-hearing students, blind or partially sighted students, and students with a chronic long-term health/mental-health condition||A recent (no more than 12 months old) report or letter from your GP, consultant or other qualified specialist.
 It should state the diagnosis, how long you have had the disability, when you were diagnosed and any treatment or support you're currently receiving.
 If you're likely to require special examination arrangements, the medical letter must state what they should be (eg extra time, rest breaks etc) and why this is required.|

 |Specific Learning Differences (eg Dyslexia or Dyspraxia)||A report, produced since you were aged 16, from either a chartered or practitioner psychologist or a specialist tutor holding a professional association of teachers of students with specific learning difficulties (Patoss) or Dyslexia Action practising certificate.|

 Information relating to physical or mental health constitutes sensitive personal data.
 Under the Data Protection Act (1998), explicit permission from the data subject (ie the student) must be sought before this type of information is passed on to a third party unless there is a legal obligation to provide the information.